Nolen Elam…that’s my name! Thanks for visiting!

 And here I am crankin’ a big ol’ bottom turn (yes, everything about this board is big!) ‣

-I first learned to surf in the murky, brown waters of the Gulf of Mexico off the beaches of Galveston and Surfside, Texas, back in 1969.
+I first learned to surf in the murky, brown waters of the Gulf of Mexico off the beaches of Galveston and Surfside, Texas back in 1969.
 Later, after graduating from high school in 1977, my fascination with surfing and surf-culture compelled me to leave Texas and move to California.
-My mom and I loaded up my powder blue ‘73 Chevy Vega hatchback with all my surfboards, a skateboard, a bicycle and a big box of vinyl records and moved to California!
+My mom and I loaded up my powder blue ‘73 Chevy Vega hatchback with all my surfboards, a skateboard, a bicycle and a big box of vinyl records and together we drove to California!
 My plan was: move in with my brother Bob (who had moved to California a year earlier), attend Orange Coast College, surf as often as I could and find the woman of my dreams!
-After all these years, I’m still here, still surfing (albeit only occassionally) and very happily married to my sweet Karen…cheers to you, Karen!
+After all these years, I’m still here in California, still surfing and very happily married to my sweet and precious Karen…cheers to you, Karen!

-The following image is probably the best photograph I have of me riding a wave ‣
+The following image is my favorite photograph of me riding a wave ‣

-The image shown above was taken by professional photographer Matt Thomas way back in November 1992 at a break named “Killers”—a big wave break on one of the tiny “Islas de Todos Santos” (Islands of Todos Santos, a group of small islands about eight miles offshore Ensenada, Mexico).
-In this photo, I’m way out in front of a wave that is small by Todos standards; this was one of the few waves I rode that day—an easy, makable wave I could see coming early enough to set up and get into without having to take a late take-off (riding big waves requires experience that I never attained).
-The bigger set waves coming in that day were some of the largest I’d ever paddled through—maybe 16'-18'+ on the face (solid 8'-10' backs).
-While the wave in this photo is small for Killers (only about eight feet), photographs of Killers breaking at heights up to 60-70 feet have been featured in much of the popular surf media today.
-Only three other known breaks on the West Coast rival the size of Killers’ waves: Cortes Bank (waves up to 100 feet break on a seamount 100 miles offshore from San Diego), Ghost Tree (a “mysto” surfbreak near Monterey that boasts waves breaking up to 100 feet) and Mavericks (a hugely popular surfbreak near San Francisco that also boasts waves breaking up to 100 feet).
+The photo shown above was taken by professional surf photographer Matt Thomas in November 1992 at a break called “Killers”—a big wave break on one of the tiny “Islas de Todos Santos” (a group of small islands eight miles offshore from Ensenada, Mexico).
+In this photo, I’m way out in front of a wave that is small by Todos standards; it was one of the few waves I rode that day—an easy, makable wave I could see coming early enough to set up and get into without having to make a late take-off (riding big waves requires experience that I never attained).
+The bigger set waves that day were some of the largest I’d ever paddled through—16-18-foot faces with solid 8-to-10-foot backs.
+While the wave in this photo is small for Killers (maybe 6-8 feet), photographs of Killers breaking 60-70+ feet have been featured in the surf-culture media.
+Only a few other rideable surfbreaks on the North American West Coast rival the size of Killers’ waves: Cortes Bank (waves up to 100 feet break on a seamount 100 miles offshore from San Diego), Ghost Tree (a “mysto” surfbreak near Monterey that boasts waves breaking up to 100 feet) and Mavericks (a hugely popular surfbreak near San Francisco that also boasts waves breaking up to 100 feet).
 Oregon can also boast of a few lesser-known big-wave, offshore reefbreaks.

-This next photo was also taken the same day as the image shown above.
-Matt Thomas, the photographer, used a telephoto lens to get these shots from about 200 yards away on the bluffs of the island overlooking the break at Killers ‣
+This next photo was also taken the same day as the previous image shown above.
+The photographer used a telephoto lens to get both shots from about 200 yards away on the island bluffs overlooking the break at Killers ‣

-And there is another personal liberty I cannot neglect to omit… One of my other favorite activities is collecting and smoking fine, premium, hand-made cigars.
-Visit my Cigar Quotes page to read some hilarious, insightful and inspirational cigar quotes!
+And there is one personal liberty I won’t neglect to omit… I enjoy collecting and smoking fine, premium, hand-made cigars.
+Visit my Cigar Quotes page to read some insightful, inspirational and even hilarious cigar quotes!

 And finally, above all that I’ve shared so far, I saved the best and the most important for last…

-I subscribe to the theological views of “dispensationalism centered in Pauline identificational truth,” as taught by Paul the Apostle in his church epistles and later expounded upon by John Nelson Darby, Lewis Sperry Chafer, William R. Newell, William Kelly and Miles J. Stanford.
+My theological views are centered in the identification and position truths (the “not I but Christ” life) taught by the apostle Paul in his church epistles and expounded much later by John Nelson Darby, William Kelly, Lewis Sperry Chafer, William R. Newell and more recently Miles J. Stanford.

-Here are a few of my other favorite Bible study websites ‣
+Here are a few of my favorite websites ‣

 Thanks again for visiting!